SHRbharat/gfg_potd/.markdowns/2021/april/07-left view of binary tree.md

 }
 ```

+### Time and Auxiliary Space Complexity

+- **Time Complexity            :**  `O(N)`, where N is the number of nodes in the binary tree.

+                    - The algorithm performs a level-order traversal of the binary tree using a queue.
+                    - In the worst case, each node is visited once.

+- **Auxiliary Space Complexity :**  `O(n)`, where n is the size of the queue.

+                    - The space complexity is determined by the queue used for the level-order traversal.
+                    - In the worst case, the queue may store all nodes at a particular level, and the maximum number of nodes at any level is the number of nodes in the last level of the binary tree (which can be roughly N/2 for a balanced binary tree).
+                    - Therefore, the auxiliary space complexity is O(N/2), but in big O notation, it simplifies to O(N) as we focus on the dominant term.

 ### Contribution and Support

 If you have a better solution or any queries / discussions , please visit our [discussion section](https://github.com/SHRbharat/gfg_potd/discussions).